sidor2/devops-module10-nodejsapp/README.md

-## demo app - developing with Docker
+## Demo app - Deploying Images in Kubernetes from private Docker repository

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles